-“The Suicide Squad” will also be available on Movies Anywhere.
+“Black Adam” will also be available on Movies Anywhere.
 Using the free Movies Anywhere app and website, consumers can access all their eligible movies by connecting their Movies Anywhere account with their participating digital retailer accounts.

-4K, BLU-RAY & DVD ELEMENTS
+DIGITAL, 4K, BLU-RAY & DVD ELEMENTS

-“The Suicide Squad” 4K UHD combo pack and Blu-ray contain the following special features:
+“Black Adam” 4K UHD combo pack and Blu-ray contain the following special features:

 ABOUT MOVIES ANYWHERE